Writing an Effective RFP for Security Systems

 The RFP should clearly spell out the working conditions that the contractor will be expected to comply with while he is working at your facility.
 These include things such as:

 To avoid problems, you must clearly define working conditions in advance.
 These can have an impact on costs and must be understood by the contractor before he prepares his proposal.
 It is unfair to the contractor to make him comply with working conditions that he did not know about when bidding the project.
-For example, telling a contractor that his technicians can only work on the premises after regular business hours, or telling him that he must park his service trucks three miles from the job site is not something he should find out about only after the project has begun.
+For example, telling a contractor that his technicians can only work on the premises after regular business hours, or telling him that he must park his service trucks a mile from the job site is not something he should find out about only after the project has begun.

 6. - Define Expectations for Support Services